Childhood Abuse, Adult Reckoning

 For almost 40 years, three sisters sought to bring to justice the man who had molested them as children growing up in New York in the 1950s and 60s.
 The man was David Putterman, their great-uncle—and, later, their step-grandfather—who had been cantor of the prestigious Park Avenue Synagogue, a Conservative congregation in Manhattan, and a luminary in the cantorial world.

 The assembly conducted a yearlong investigation, which substantiated the sisters’ claims.
 As a result, the organization eliminated all praise of Putterman’s work from its publications and website.
 It also removed his name from its lifetime achievement award.
 After the Cantors Assembly’s legal representative, Morris Garten, contacted Park Avenue and the H.L.
 Miller Cantorial School at the Jewish Theological Seminary, both institutions took similar actions.
-Today, Park Avenue’s website simply lists Putterman’s name and the years he served as cantor (1933-1976).
+Today, Park Avenue’s website simply lists Putterman’s name and the years he served as cantor (1933 to 1976).

 “We couldn’t have been more overwhelmed and moved” by the responses, says Nakhai, 69, a Hadassah life member, Near East archaeologist and associate professor in the Arizona Center for Judaic Studies at the University of Arizona in Tucson.